Pedagogical approaches refer to the strategies and techniques used by teachers to facilitate learning in students.

 “Students who do not pass their quiz would have to attend summer school”

-- Here punishment is used to make students perform better on their quiz
+Here punishment is used to make students perform better on their quizzes.

 Pedagogical Approach 2: Cognitivism